 An important method for efficient Tax Planning is to claim the benefit of the available Income Tax Deductions Under Chapter VI A of The Income Tax Act.
-Through this blog we shall be highlighting one of the popular Deductions : Tax Deduction Under Section 80 C.
+Here, we shall be highlighting one of the popular Deductions: Tax Deduction Under Section 80 C.

-Have you heard your friends talking about various Tax benefits and Deductions as per the Income Tax Act.
-Are you wondering what these actually mean ?
-How and to what extent you can claim their benefits ?
+Have you heard your friends talking about various tax benefits and deductions?
+Are you wondering what these actually mean?
+How and to what extent you can claim their benefits?